The Ivey Business School, The Schulich School of Medicine & Dentistry, and the Faculty of Science administer these combined degrees.

 Structure of the Combined Degree

-Students apply for the combined degrees during the first year of the HBA.
-To be eligible for admission, students must have completed a minimum of 10.0 courses prior to HBA 1 including the admission requirements as specified in the 2009 Academic Calendar for entry into the Honors Specialization in Medical Sciences, as well as the following courses: Business Administration 2257; Biochemistry 2280A; 1.0 course from Chemistry 2213A/B, and either Chemistry 2223B or a 0.5 course in Chemistry at the 2000-level, or Chemistry 2273A and 2283G; Biology 2581B; Biology 2382B; Biology 2290F/G; 0.5 course from either Biology 2244A/B or Statistical Sciences 2122A/B; and 0.5 course from any Faculty*.
-Students must attain a minimum two-year average of 80% (10.0 credits), a minimum mark of 70% in Business Administration 2257, a minimum mark of 60% in any option course, and satisfy the minimum admission/progression requirements and the criteria for registration in a BMSc degree and for the Honors Specialization in Medical Sciences.
-Demonstrated participation in extra curricular and/or community activities, leadership, and work experience are also admission criteria for the HBA.
+Students apply for the combined degree program during the first year of the HBA (HBA1).
+To be eligible for admission to the combined program, students must achieve a minimum weighted rounded average of 78% in HBA1, as well as a minimum average of 80% in the 10.0 courses completed prior to admission to HBA.
+Within the 10.0 courses completed prior to admission to HBA, students must complete the first-year admission requirements for entry into the Honors Specialization in Medical Sciences, as well as the following courses: Business Administration 2257 (minimum mark of 70% required); Biochemistry 2280A; either Chemistry 2213A/B or 2273A; either Chemistry 2223B or a Chemistry half course at the 2000- or 3000-level; Biology 2581B; Biology 2382B; Biology 2290F/G; 0.5 course from either Biology 2244A/B or the former Statistical Sciences 2122A/B; and 0.5 course from any Faculty (minimum mark of 60% required in option course – see “Notes for the BMSc component” following Years 4 and 5).
+Students must satisfy the minimum admission/progression requirements and criteria for registration in a BMSc degree and the Honors Specialization in Medical Sciences, as outlined under the BMSc PROGRAM.

-Completion of first year requirements with no failures.
-Students must have an average of at least 70% in the following 3.0 principal courses, with no mark in these principal courses below 65%:
+Completion of first-year requirements with no failures.
+Students must have an average of at least 70% on the following 3.0 principal courses, with no mark below 60% in any of these (full or half) principal courses:

-1.0 course from either Category A or B.
+1.0 course from either Category A or B must be included in Year 1.

 1.0 course: Business Administration 2257.